Jelly shoes

-Jelly shoes or jellies are a type of shoe made of PVC plastic.
-Jelly shoes come in a large variety of brands and colours and the material is sometimes infused with glitter.
+Jelly shoes, or jellies, are a type of shoe made of PVC plastic.
+Jelly shoes come in a large variety of brands and colours, and the material is often infused with glitter.
 Its name comes from the French company called Jelly Shoes, founded by Tony Alano and Nicolas Guillon in 1980 in Paris.

-Although pvc-injected shoes were created after WWII, they were cheap and unappreciated.
+Although PVC-injected shoes were created after WWII, they were cheap and unappreciated.
 The shoes became a fashion trend in the early 1980s after the shoes of the company Jelly Shoes appeared in major French and European magazines, Paris fashion shows, and shoe fairs.
 Like many other fashion trends from the 1980s, jellies have been revived a number of times since the late 1990s.

 History

 Post-war plastic shoes

-After world war II, man-made materials such as plastics were cheap alternatives to natural textiles, such as leather and cotton.
-The French company Sarraizienne claims to have created the first shoe in PVC in the 50's and they were used by fishermen for its ease of cleaning and low prices.
-The shoes were sold in large baskets and were transparent and depreciated in terms of fashion.
+After world war II, man-made materials such as plastics were cheap alternatives to natural textiles, such as leather or cotton.
+The French company Sarraizienne claims to have created the first shoe in PVC in the 50's, and they were used by fishermen for their low price and ease of cleaning.
+The transparent shoes were sold in large baskets and depreciated in terms of fashion.